pulumi/docs/pulumi-hugo/themes/default/content/blog/next-level-iac-package-ecosystems/index.md

 ## Use Case: Determining S3 MIME types on-the-fly

-A popular example of cloud infrastructure automation is creating a S3 bucket and pushing some files to it.
+A popular example of cloud infrastructure automation is creating an S3 bucket and pushing some files to it.
 This is a common task that many of us have had to do, and most infrastructure-automation tools have a way to accomplish this.

 Here’s our public answer for [how to do that in Pulumi using TypeScript][s3-bucket-example]: